matthiewbhaines/Objective1/docs/01-Bitter10.md

 - This is somewhat counter intuitive to what we had hypothesized, as adding more milk (the 17% samples) should have also shown discrimination
     + what are alternative interpretations/explanations?
       + *01092025*: could fat be creating an inhibitive coating on the tongue where bitter compounds can't connect to the receptors?
+      +*01142025*: the skim milk being perceived as more bitter could be a type I error, a false positive

 ### Ratings
 The paired comparison will only show which sample is more bitter (or discriminated against), without showing a magnitude of the difference.
 Thus, bitterness intensity ratings were recorded as well.
 They will be analyzed by paired t-test with a Bonferroni correction against multiple comparisons.